SlapOS/slapos/software/apache-frontend/README.apache_frontend.txt

   * "-frontend-type" : the type to deploy frontends with. (default to 2)
   * "-frontend-quantity" : The quantity of frontends to request (default to "default")
   * "-frontend-i-state": The state of frontend i
+  * "-frontend-config-i-foo": Frontend i will be requested with parameter foo
   * "-frontend-software-release-url": Software release to be used for frontends, default to the current software release
   * "-sla-i-foo" : where "i" is the number of the concerned frontend (between 1 and "-frontend-quantity") and "foo" a sla parameter.
 ex: